All you need to knit a blanket is plenty of yarn, the right knitting needles and lots of time.

 If you are knitting a large one piece blanket, you need to use a circular needle.
 This allows for a lot more stitches than straight needles.
 The weight of your knitting is also on the circular cable rather than the needles.
 This takes the pressure off your wrists, so it’s more comfortable to knit your blanket as it grows.

-32 or 40 inch (80 or 100 cm) circular needles are the most popular lengths for knitting blankets.
+32 or 40 inch (80 or 100 cm) circular needles are popular lengths for knitting small to medium blankets.
 You can get extra long cables up to 60 inches (150 cm) for larger blankets or if you just prefer working with a longer length circular.

 I love interchangeable circular needles, because you can change the cable length to suit your project.
 Even better you can easily change the cable mid project.
 So if it starts to feel a bit awkward knitting your blanket as it grows, you can switch to a longer cable for more comfort.
 Here’s the KnitPro interchangeable needles I use & can recommend.
 In USA & Canada, these needles are known as Knitter’s Pride dreamz interchangeable needles.